Covering of spheres by spherical caps and worst-case error for equal weight cubature in Sobolev spaces: Introduction

-The following two theorems assert conditions under which a QMC design sequence for $\sob{p}{s}{d}$ retains the QMC design property if the parameters $p$ and $s$ are changed.
+The next two theorems assert conditions under which a QMC-design sequence for $\sob{p}{s}{d}$ retains the QMC-design property if the parameters $p$ and $s$ are changed.
 These results are proved in Section~\ref{subsec:WCE.inequality} using lemmas from Sections~\ref{sec:auxiliary.results} and~\ref{sec:Bernstein.inequality}.